benber86/benber86.github.io/alcx_gini.md

 The data was obtained from <a href="https://app.flipsidecrypto.com/shareable/alcx-whales-in-pools-fVKsea">Flipside</a> and processed with Python.

+Overall each function exhibits a similar and very unequal wealth distribution, with close to or over half of the value in the hands of the top 25 holders and very high GNI coefficients that have steadily increased over time.

 ## 2. ALCX Pool

 In the ALCX Pool (<a href="https://etherscan.io/address/0xdBdb4d16EdA451D0503b854CF79D55697F90c8DF">0xdBdb4d16EdA451D0503b854CF79D55697F90c8DF</a>), the top 25 wallets hold 40.1% of the value or 32330.51 ALCX (~56 125 765 USD at 2021/04/13 value).